Bradley J. Gundlach

 PhD, University of Rochester

 Dr. Gundlach specializes in American intellectual, cultural, and religious history and also enjoys teaching broadly in world civilization, the philosophy and methods of history, and church history.
-Recently he took Trinity College students to Europe for the Western Cultural Heritage class and taught Reformation History and Theology for the Ambex program in Germany.
-He has served for many years on the board of the Conference on Faith and History and as book review editor for its journal, Fides et Historia.
-Dr. Gundlach is the author of Process and Providence: The Evolution Question at Princeton, 1845-1929, and is a member of The Creation Project at TEDS.
-He is currently at work on a biography of Princeton theologian B.B.
-Warfield.
+Recently he took Trinity College students abroad for the May term class, “Exploring Europe: Arts and Culture.”
+He has also taught Reformation History and Theology for the Ambex program in Germany.
+He served for many years on the board of the Conference on Faith and History and as book review editor for its journal, Fides et Historia.
+Dr. Gundlach is the author of Process and Providence: The Evolution Question at Princeton, 1845-1929, and was a member of The Creation Project at TEDS.
+He is currently working on a biography of Princeton theologian B.B.
+Warfield and is serving on the planning committee for the Evangelical Theological Society’s section on Christian History and Thought since 1700.

 “The Fundamentalist-Modernist Controversy,” in The Oxford Handbook of Presbyterianism, Oxford, 2019.